crs4/pydoop/docs/examples/wordcount.rst

 framework uses if you don't provide your own.
 As such they are not needed for the application to work: they have been included only to provide a tutorial on writing additional MapReduce components.

+For further details, take a look at the source code in the ``examples/wordcount`` subdirectory of the Pydoop distribution.

+.. rubric:: Footnotes

+.. [#] J. Dean and S. Ghemawat, *MapReduce: simplified data processing
+       on large clusters*, in OSDI '04: 6th Symposium on Operating Systems Design and Implementation, 2004